beatricecst/tp/docs/UserGuide.md

 `review-item s/STALL_INDEX i/ITEM_INDEX r/ITEM_RATING d/ITEM_DESCRIPTION`

 **Example:**
-You wish to review the chicken cutlet from the Japanese Stall as it was delicious.

 <div markdown="block" class="alert alert-white">

-Reviewing a specific item from a specific stall
+Reviewing the item:

-1. Type `review-item s/1 i/1 r/4 d/Very Flavourful` into the _Command Box_.
+1. Type `review-item s/1 i/1 r/4 d/Very Flavourful` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome:

-1. The _Result Display_ will show a success message.
+1. The Result Display will show a success message.
 1. You have now reviewed the first menu item of the first stall, and the star ratings will be reflected.
-2. The _Right Display_ will show the new detailed review of the item.
 </div>

 ![ListOutcome](images/userGuide/reviewItemOutcome.png)

-#### 4.5.6 Deleting an item review: `delete-item-review` <a id="deleting-an-item-review"></a>
+### 4.5.6 Deleting an item review: `delete-item-review` <a id="4.5.6-deleting-an-item-review"></a>

 You can use this command to delete a review of an existing item.